fatimahsy/Nigeria_Democracy-/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.
 -   `Data_Diary` is a Data Diary, documenting important steps, decisions, and reflections made during the analysis, offering a transparent view into the data cleaning, modeling, and ethical considerations that shaped my paper.

+## 🗳️Idealized Survey

+This [survey](https://forms.gle/HTKkga97UCzgLcbHA) is an idealized approach designed to address the research question more effectively.
+By incorporating a sampling method, targeted demographic questions, and carefully crafted survey items, it minimizes bias and enhances data reliability.
+The design prioritizes transparency and accuracy to better capture the nuances of corruption in Nigeria and its societal impacts.

 ## 🤖Statement on LLM usage